2. The Account name is a unique field. Multiple accounts with the same Account Name cannot be created.

 - After you’re done mapping the fields, hit Import.

-- Once the import is done, you will receive a confirmation email with import log of successful and errored record logs.
+- Once the import is done, you will receive a confirmation email with the import log of successful and errored record logs.

 4. Reasons for failure of data import.